pgailinas/dip-ai-image-detection/docs/01_Build_Dataset.md

 </p>

 ---
-**IMPORTANT NOTE:** The tutorial notebooks are publicly available through GitHub and can be viewed without an account.
+**IMPORTANT NOTE: The tutorial notebooks are publicly available through GitHub and can be viewed without an account.
 Running them in Google Colab requires a Google account.
-Users may also clone or download the repository and run the notebooks locally using Jupyter.
+Users may also clone or download the repository and run the notebooks locally using Jupyter.**
----

 ## Purpose